CCI-GU-Sweden/Omero_GU/static/help.md

 - *Download...*: will download the original data that has been uploaded.
 Not always possible for Electron Microscopy
 - *Original Metadata*: will download the original metadata of the image as a text file (individual file only)
 - *EXPORT as OME-TIFF*: will export the image as a OME-TIFF, a TIFF with a XML header that contains all relevant metadata (individual file only) in a zip file that will be attached to the image.
-- *EXPORT as PNG, JPG, TIFF*: will export the image as png, jpg or tiff image respectively.
+- *EXPORT as PNG, JPEG, TIFF*: will export the image as png, jpg or tiff image respectively.
 Not metadata will be saved in these files (**NO** pixel size!)

+Alternativly, there is an export script (click on &#65039; in Omero, 'export_script' then 'Batch Image Export...') which allow you to export the selected images in OME-TIFF, PNG, JPEG or TIFF.

-Check that the data has been correctly transfer.
+Check that the data has been correctly transfered.

 &#9888; Files must not remain in the system for more than **<span style="color:red">4</span>** weeks.